meetagee/Nadeshiko/README.md

 In general, all commands can be shown in details through 1 simple command `n!help`.

 We implemented various Entertainment-related categories of commands such as Meme, RNG, Steam along with our 2 most important categories Music and Wolfram.
+To use any of them, input a command in the form 'n!<One of the options below>'

 1. Fun:
-    - ava       Gets and displays the mentioned user's avatar
+    - ava:       Gets and displays the mentioned user's avatar
-    - fake      Changes the bot's name and avatar to the same as the one mentioned
+    - fake:      Changes the bot's name and avatar to the same as the one mentioned
 2. Meme:
-    - memedog   Replaces the dog's face with mentioned user's avatar
+    - memedog:   Replaces the dog's face with mentioned user's avatar
-    - memestep  Steps on mentioned user's face
+    - memestep:  Steps on mentioned user's face
 3. Music:
-    - join      Joins a voice channel
+    - join:      Joins a voice channel
-    - leave     Clears the queue and leaves the voice channel
+    - leave:     Clears the queue and leaves the voice channel
-    - loop      Loops the currently playing song
+    - loop:      Loops the currently playing song
-    - now       Displays the currently playing song
+    - now:       Displays the currently playing song
-    - pause     Pauses the currently playing song
+    - pause:     Pauses the currently playing song
-    - play      Plays a song
+    - play:      Plays a song
-    - queue     Shows the player's queue
+    - queue:     Shows the player's queue
-    - resume    Resumes a currently paused song
+    - resume:    Resumes a currently paused song
-    - skip      Vote to skip a song.
+    - skip:      Vote to skip a song.
 The requester can automatically skip.
-    - stop      Stops playing song and clears the queue
+    - stop:      Stops playing song and clears the queue
-    - volume    Sets the volume of the player from 0-100%
+    - volume:    Sets the volume of the player from 0-100%
 4. RNG:
-    - choose    Chooses one out of multiple inputs in form ______, ______, ______
+    - choose:    Chooses one out of multiple inputs in form ______, ______, ______
-    - quoteNgoc Chooses a random quote that Ngoc once said
+    - quoteNgoc: Chooses a random quote that Ngoc once said
-    - random    Chooses a random number between 1 and the input number
+    - random:    Chooses a random number between 1 and the input number
 5. Steam:
-    - stat      Displays Steam account's summary of a specific person from his/he...
+    - stat:      Displays Steam account's summary of a specific person from his/he...
 6.Wolfram:
-    - graph     Graphs a function
+    - graph:     Graphs a function
-    - wolf      Wolfram Alpha solver
+    - wolf:      Wolfram Alpha solver